Financial Support and Graduate Awards

 Federal Direct and Work-Study Programs

-US citizens and permanent residents are eligible to apply for federal loans through the William D. Ford Federal Direct Loan and for federal work-study.
+US citizens and Permanent Residents are eligible to apply for federal loans from the William D. Ford Federal Direct Loan Program and for Federal Work-Study (FWS).
 To obtain a Federal Direct Loan, eligible applicants must file the Free Application for Federal Student Aid (FAFSA) with the Federal Student Aid Programs Processing Center.
-To be considered for federal work-study, eligible students must file the FAFSA no later than the March 15th priority deadline.
+To be considered for FWS, eligible students must file the FAFSA no later than the February 15th priority deadline.
 The amount of graduate tuition remission a student receives is considered when determining eligibility for loans and work-study.
 Before loans are disbursed, students must sign a promissory note and complete entrance counseling at studentloans.gov.
 The FAFSA is available at www.fafsa.gov.

 Terms and Conditions of Awards